vasily-kartashov/cambodian-system-of-writing/06-vowel-governance.md

 In some disyllables with an initial ... in the second syllable, a 2nd series consonant in the first syllable imposes its series on the second syllable; i.e. ... functions as a passive consonant.

 * ... /tumhim/ size
-* ... /.../ temple
+* ... /wihiə/ temple
-* ... /.../ soldier
+* ... /tiəhiən/ soldier

 These words are sometimes written with a converted ...; e.g., ..., thus conforming to the rule.
-In monosyllables, however, ... is always dominant, e.g., ... /.../ ‘papaya‘.
+In monosyllables, however, ... is always dominant, e.g., ល្ហុង /lhoŋ/ ‘papaya‘.

 Conversely, in some disyllables (especially in some disyllables with initial ...), a normally dominant initial consonant in the first syllable fails to impose its series on a following passive consonant: